Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 ms.date: 08/04/2016
 ---

-# Delete a team project with TFSDeleteProject
+# Delete a project with TFSDeleteProject

 **TFS 2018** | **TFS 2017** | **TFS 2015** | **TFS 2013**

-You can remove a team project from Team Foundation Server(TFS) when the project is no longer required by using TFSDeleteProject.
+You can remove a project from Team Foundation Server(TFS) when the project is no longer required by using TFSDeleteProject.
-In addition, if there are components that remain undeleted after an unsuccessful team project creation, you can use TFSDeleteProject to remove them.
+In addition, if there are components that remain undeleted after an unsuccessful project creation, you can use TFSDeleteProject to remove them.

-To delete a team project from VSTS or from TFS using the admin console, see [Delete a team project](/vsts/accounts/delete-team-project).
+To delete a project from VSTS or from TFS using the admin console, see [Delete a project](/vsts/accounts/delete-team-project).

 > [!WARNING]
-> TFSDeleteProject permanently destroys the team project, after which it cannot be recovered.
+> TFSDeleteProject permanently destroys the project, after which it cannot be recovered.
 You should backup all important project data before using TFSDeleteProject.

 To access the TFSDeleteProject command-line tool, open a Command Prompt window where either Visual Studio or Team Explorer is installed and enter: